Andrea Jenkins

 Andrea Jenkins (born May 10, 1961) is an American politician, writer, performance artist, poet, and transgender activist.
-She is known for being the first Black openly transgender woman elected to public office in the United States, since January 2018 on the Minneapolis City Council and as the council's president from January 2022 to January 2024.
+She is known for being the first Black openly transgender woman elected to public office in the United States, serving from January 2018 to January 2026 on the Minneapolis City Council and as the council's president from 2022 to 2024.

 Jenkins moved to Minnesota to attend the University of Minnesota in 1979 and was hired by the Hennepin County government, where she worked for a decade.
 Jenkins worked as a staff member on the Minneapolis City Council for 12 years before beginning work as curator of the Transgender Oral History Project at the University of Minnesota's Jean-Nickolaus Tretter Collection in Gay, Lesbian, Bisexual and Transgender Studies.

 Early life and education

 Born in 1961, Andrea Jenkins was raised in North Lawndale, Chicago.
 She has said she grew up in "a low-income, working-class community" and "lived in some pretty rough places."
 She was raised by a single mother, Shirley Green, who was "very loving and very much concerned that we get a good education."

 When she was young and still presenting as male, she participated in the Cub Scouts and played football at Robert Lindblom Math & Science Academy before moving to Minneapolis in 1979 to attend the University of Minnesota.

-In her 20s, Jenkins came out as gay, married a woman, became a parent, and divorced.
+In her 20s, Jenkins married a woman, became a parent, came out as gay, and divorced.
 At 30, she began to outwardly present as female and returned to college to finish her bachelor's degree from Metropolitan State University, which she followed by earning two master's degrees–an MFA in creative writing from Hamline University and an MS in community economic development from Southern New Hampshire University.
 During which, Jenkins worked as a vocational counselor for the Hennepin County government.
 In 2018, Jenkins completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership fellow.